ibexa/documentation-developer/docs/cookbook/creating_custom_notifications_for_flex_workflow.md

          */
         _createNotificationMessage: function (notification) {
             /**
-             * In this method we have to return a string which will be displayed in the notification bar.
+             * In this method you have to return a string which will be displayed in the notification bar.
-             * To this method is passed the notification object provided from backend.
+             * The notification object provided from back end is passed to this method.
-             * In this tutorial we assume that the message is in object `data`.
+             * This recipes assumes that the message is in object `data`.
              */
             return notification.data.message;
         },